Skip to content

 }

-ContainerDb(PolicyStore, "Default Policy Store", "Default Policy Store JSON File")
+ContainerDb(PolicyStore, "Default or uploaded Policy Store", "Default or uploaded Policy Store File with .cjar extension")

 }